top of page

 Dr. Anthony S. Fauci, "U=U is the foundation of being able to end the epidemic" International AIDS Conference, July 2019

-In early 2016, to respond to this health and human rights crisis, Bruce mobilized activists and researchers to lead PAC with him and create and issue a science-based consensus statement confirming that U=U was indeed true.
-PAC built an international activist base to launch the Undetectable = Untransmittable (U=U, #UequalsU) movement to ensure that the science reached the people it was intended to benefit.
+In 2015, to respond to this health and human rights crisis, Bruce mobilized researchers and activists to form Prevention Access Campaign (PAC) and build the U=U movement.
+PAC created a global science-based consensus statement confirming that U=U was indeed true, worked with the community to coin the phrase Undetectable=Untransmittable or U=U and launch the U=U movement in July 2016 to build a critical mass of influential leaders and organizations to endorse the message and ensure that the groundbreaking science reached the people and field it was intended to benefit.

-Today, the U=U message has been endorsed by the global medical and scientific community including the World Health Organization (WHO), U.S. Centers for Disease Control and Prevention (CDC), U.S. President's Emergency Plan for AIDS Relief (PEPFAR), National Institutes of Health (NIH), United Nations (UN), and many governments worldwide.
-The U=U message spans every continent with over 1000 organizations from more than 100 countries committed to sharing this monumental message with people living with HIV, healthcare providers, policymakers, and the public.
-The movement is sharing the message from Brazil to China to Russia to South Africa and fighting for access to quality healthcare to keep people living with HIV healthy and prevent new transmissions.
+Today, the U=U is a thriving health and human rights movement that spans every continent, with over 1000 partner organizations from more than 100 countries committed to sharing this monumental message with people living with HIV, healthcare providers, policymakers, and the public.
+The message has been endorsed and even mandated by the global medical and scientific community, including the World Health Organization (WHO), U.S. Centers for Disease Control and Prevention (CDC), U.S. President's Emergency Plan for AIDS Relief (PEPFAR), The Global Fund to Fight AIDS, Tuberculosis and Malaria, National Institutes of Health (NIH), United Nations (UN), and many governments worldwide.
+The movement is sharing the groundbreaking news from Brazil to China to Russia to South Africa and fighting for access to quality healthcare to keep people living with HIV healthy and prevent new transmissions.

 Bruce, PAC, and the campaign have been featured extensively in the media and research journals including Journal of the American Medical Association (JAMA), The Washington Post, The Lancet, TODAY Show, The Guardian, The New York Times, CBS Evening News, MD Magazine, CBC Canada News, USA Today, and China Global Television Network.

 Bruce was honored by Healthline magazine as HIV Honors 2017 "Person of the Year," and Plus Magazine named him "#1 of Most Amazing HIV+ People of 2018."
 In 2017, Healthline named the U=U campaign "Best HIV Patient Advocacy Organization", POZ magazine awarded U=U 2017's "Best Media Campaign for People Living with HIV," and NASTAD awarded Bruce and U=U the Partnership Award.
-In 2019, Bruce was chosen as #15 of the 2019 Pride Power 100 (recognizing New York's 100 "most powerful members of the LGBTQ community"), honored with the Red Ribbon Award from VNP+ (the positive people's group of Vietnam), received the Shelby Hodge Vision Award from AIDS Foundation Houston, and the U.S. Congress honored Prevention Access Campaign and U=U with Congressional Recognition.
-In 2020, Bruce was named again in the New York 2020 Pride Power 100 and 2020 Health 100 and honored as "Stigma Warrior" from Howard University's International Conference on Stigma.
+In 2019, Bruce was chosen as #15 of the Pride Power 100 (recognizing New York's 100 "most powerful members of the LGBTQ community"), honored with the Red Ribbon Award from VNP+ (the positive people's group of Vietnam), received the Shelby Hodge Vision Award from AIDS Foundation Houston, and the U.S. Congress honored Prevention Access Campaign and U=U with Congressional Recognition.
+In 2020, Bruce was named again in the New York Pride Power 100 and Health 100 and honored as "Stigma Warrior" from Howard University's International Conference on Stigma.
+In 2021, Bruce was named again to the New York Power Pride 100, received the Hyancith Award from the Hyacinth Foundation, and awarded the Martin Delaney Power of One HIV/AIDS Advocacy Award by the community of people living with HIV at the Positive Living Conference.

 Bruce received his B.A. from Brown University, his Ed.M. from the Harvard University Graduate School of Education, and his J.D. from Harvard Law School.